Eschatologue/CM_wiki/docs/spells/3rd-level.md

 The next time you make a ranged weapon attack during the spell's duration, the weapon's ammunition, or the weapon itself if it's a thrown weapon, transforms into a bolt of lightning.
 Make the :d20-attack: **Attack Roll** as normal.
 The target takes 4d8 lightning damage on a hit, or half as much damage on a miss, instead of the weapon's normal damage.

-Whether you hit or miss, each creature within 10 feet of the target must make a Dexterity Saving Throw.
+Whether you hit or miss, each creature within 10 feet of the target must make a Dexterity :d20-save: **Saving Throw**.
 Each of these creatures takes 2d8 lightning damage on a failed save, or half as much damage on a successful one.

 The piece of ammunition or weapon then returns to its normal form.